sovity/authority-portal/docs/product/user-documentation/Administration and Support.md

 - _Key User_: The role allows creating and editing connectors for the user's organization
 - _Admin_: Can additionally manage users, invite new users and deactivate existing users

-Any user is able to edit his own information by maneuvering to his own profile and clicking "Edit".
-First name, last name, Job title, e-mail and phone number can be updated and changes persisted by clicking "Update".
+Any user is able to edit their own information by maneuvering to his own profile and clicking "Edit".
+First name, last name, Job title, email and phone number can be updated and changes persisted by clicking "Update".

 ## Organization management